 Poaching, on the other hand, is a gentler way of cooking that yields a tender and moist chicken.

-Here’s a failsafe way that I poach a chicken.
+See below for a fail-safe way that I poach a chicken.

 One 3 or 4 pound whole, pasture-raised chicken